archlinux/infrastructure/README.md

 passing it on the command line and run the playbook again, the regular nginx configuration should resume and the service should accept requests by the end of the run.

-Passing maintenance=false, will also prevent the regular nginx configuration from resuming, but will not put the service into maintence mode.
+Passing maintenance=false, will also prevent the regular nginx configuration from resuming, but will not put the service into maintenance mode.

 Keep in mind that passing the maintenance variable to the whole playbook, without any tag, will make all the web services that have the